HimaSnehith/BadLock---An-efficient-alternative-to-GoodLock-FineLock/README.md

 </div>

-✨ Features
+Features
 Smart Update Checker: Reliably checks for new versions of your installed modules using the official APKMirror RSS feed with a robust HTML fallback.

 Instant Loading: App loads instantly using cached data while refreshing in the background.

 Automatic Refresh: Automatically checks for newly installed apps when you return to the app.

-Modern UI: A clean, futuristic interface designed for one-handed use, with a beautiful dark theme.
+Modern UI: A clean, Material You interface designed for one-handed use with an elegant dark theme.

 Performance First: Optimized for a buttery-smooth 120Hz scrolling experience.